Key takeaways

 Like other loans, you repay what you borrow in the schedule laid out by the terms of your loan.
 Unlike other loans, that timeline is brief.
 Usually, short-term business loans have terms of 18 months or less.
 Depending on the type of short-term business loan and lender, you may have to make daily or weekly repayments to repay in that short time.

 Online lenders primarily offer these loans.
 They can usually process your application quickly (within 24 hours in some cases).
 Once approved, money usually hits your account the same day.
-Be prepared for higher short-term business loan interest rates in exchange for that expediency.
+But, be prepared for higher short-term business loan interest rates in exchange for that expediency, as many short-term loans use factor rates instead of interest rates.

 Lightbulb